mbraekman/mbraekman.github.io/_posts/2024-03-15-ACI IP Monitor.md

 tags: [Containers, Architecture, Bicep]
 ---

 Dive into the hidden challenges of running secure applications in Azure Container Instances, where the sun shines on seamless connections until unexpected clouds bring server reboots and IP address changes.
 Imagine a scenario where your VNET-enabled container instance becomes a crucial piece, accessible only by its elusive IP address.
 Discover the thrill of finding connections being dropped between your App Services and/or Functions, leaving you to ponder the 'when' and 'how often' of this enigma.
-While quick fixes may bring temporary relief, our journey takes a turn towards a fool-proof solution — the intriguing 'sidecar pattern'.
+While quick fixes may bring temporary relief, our journey takes a turn towards a foolproof solution — the intriguing 'sidecar pattern'.
 Join us as we unravel the mysteries of maintaining a clear sky in your Azure Container Instances journey.

 ## Steps
 - [Getting Started](#getting-started)
 - [Sidecar Pattern](#sidecar-pattern)
+- [Checking the IP address] (#checking-the-ip-address)
 - [Creating the Container image](#creating-the-container-image)
 - [Good to know](#good-to-know)
 - [Conclusion](#conclusion)